- clindamycin hydrochloride

 Care should be observed in the use of Clindamycin capsules in atopic individuals.

-The choice of clindamycin should be based on factors such as severity of the infection, the prevalence of resistance to other suitable agents and the risk of selecting clindamycin-resistance bacteria
+The choice of clindamycin should be based on factors such as severity of the infection, the prevalence of resistance to other suitable agents and the risk of selecting clindamycin-resistant bacteria

 Clindamycin has been shown to have neuromuscular blocking properties that may enhance the action of other neuromuscular blocking agents.
 It should be used with caution, therefore, in patients receiving such agents.